 Trusted Platform Module

-With the new Trusted Platform Module (TPM) in ONTAP 9.8, the encryption keys for the onboard key manager (OKM) are no longer stored in the boot device but instead are stored in the physical TPM for systems so equipped, offering greater security and protection.
+With the new Trusted Platform Module (TPM) in ONTAP 9.8, the encryption keys for the Onboard Key Manager (OKM) are sealed by the physical TPM, offering greater security and protection.
 Moving to the TPM is a nondisruptive process.

 NetApp Volume Encryption

 NetApp Volume Encryption (NVE) is a software solution that enables encryption of any data volume on any drive type where it is enabled, with a unique key for each volume.
 This feature has been available since ONTAP 9.1.

 ONTAP 9.8 brings NVE support to the node root volumes, which contain log files, cluster configuration backups, core files and other system-related information that you may want to secure with FIPS-140-2 compliant encryption.

 SnapMirror is industry-leading replication technology in ONTAP that provides a way for storage administrators to create exact copies of datasets across a WAN connection and only replicating the changed blocks for reduced network utilization.